 Arm MAP (part of the Arm Forge suite, with DDT) is a profiler for parallel, multithreaded or single threaded C, C++, Fortran and F90 codes.
 It provides in depth analysis and bottleneck pinpointing to the source line.
 Unlike most profilers, it’s designed to be able to profile pthreads, OpenMP or MPI for parallel and threaded code.
 MAP aims to be simple to use – there’s no need to instrument each source file, or configure.

 Linking your program with the MAP Sampler (for Cray systems)

-On Cray systems, this process must be performed manually.
-The map-static-link and map-dynamic-link modules can help with this.
+On Cray systems, the map-static-link and map-dynamic-link modules can help with this.

 - module load forge

 - Re-compile or re-link your program.